Functions of nucleotides in biochemistry

 β-Alanine may be used to synthesize carnosine

 Carnosine is a dipeptide of β-alanine and histidine.
-It is found in high concentrations (~5 mM) in muscle; lower concentrations are found in nerve cells.
+It is found in high concentrations in muscle (~2 mM in humans, but higher in many other mammals ); lower concentrations are found in nerve cells.
 One intriguing property is illustrated here, namely, its reaction with hydroxyl radicals, which results in the formation of a more stable carnosine radical .
 Hydroxyl radicals are produced by ionizing radiation and mediate most of the cellular damage caused by radiation.
 The animal experiment depicted in the plot suggests that carnosine may scavenge those radicals and reduce the inflicted damage.
 Note though that the number of mice used in this experiment was rather small.

 Synthesis of deoxyribonucleotides